 Labour Rates in Different UK Regions

 Labour prices vary across the country.
 Chimney repair costs are often higher in London and southern England, while rates are usually lower in northern regions and rural areas.
+With rising labour costs in 2026, it is advisable to get multiple quotes before proceeding.

 Additional Work (Scaffolding, Flashing, or Waterproofing)